Naturalness and the Status of Supersymmetry

 In general, once one allows $R_p$ violation, one opens a Pandora's box of possibilities.
 There are few principled ways to violate $R$-parity conservation.
 The RPV couplings cannot all be sizable.
 In fact, there are stringent bounds on individual RPV couplings, and even more stringent bounds on products of pairs of couplings~\cite{Allanach:1999ic,Barbier:2004ez}; in particular, if any lepton number-violating coupling and any baryon number-violating coupling are both non-zero, proton decay sets extremely stringent constraints.

 If theory is any guide, one might expect that the RPV couplings follow the pattern of the $R_p$-conserving couplings, with those involving the third generation the biggest, the second generation smaller, and the first smaller still.
-A realization of this has been presented in Ref.~\cite{Csaki:2011ge,Bhattacherjee:2013gr}, where a model of $R_p$ violation based on the principle of minimal flavor violation leads to a model in which only the hadronic RPV terms $\lambda''_{ijk} U_i D_j D_k$ are sizable, with $\lambda''_{323}$ the largest.
+Realizations of this hypothesis have been presented in Refs.~\cite{Csaki:2011ge,Krnjaic:2012aj, Bhattacherjee:2013gr,Franceschini:2013ne,Csaki:2013we}, where models of $R_p$ violation based on the principle of minimal flavor violation lead to scenarios in which only the hadronic RPV terms $\lambda''_{ijk} U_i D_j D_k$ are sizable, with $\lambda''_{323}$ typically the largest.
 Such models somewhat moderate the naturalness motivation for $R_p$ violation, as they imply that, say, the LSP neutralino decays dominantly to top and bottom quarks, leading to $b$-jets, leptons, and $\met$ from neutrinos, all distinctive characteristics that one was hoping to avoid.
 Nevertheless, such RPV signals likely do reduce LHC limits somewhat, and, of course, one may always ignore theoretical bias and consider, say, $\lambda''_{112}$ couplings that would lead to decays to light flavor and pure jet signals, such as those discussed in \secref{rpLHC} and \figref{LHCnomet}.

 In summary, as with compressed supersymmetry, $R_p$ violation provides another possibility for reducing the distinctiveness of supersymmetry signals at colliders and potentially improving the naturalness of viable models.
 The shortcomings, however, are also similar: if all of the superpartners are light, the Higgs boson is generically too light, requiring physics beyond the MSSM, and the EDM constraints are generically not satisfied, requiring yet more structure to remove troubling CP-violating phases.
 In RPV supersymmetry, one also loses the motivation of WIMP dark matter, although the gravitino or other candidates may play this role.